top of page

 Better Ways to Talk to Each Other

-Speaking Without Hurting Marshall Rosenberg taught people “nonviolent communication” — how to point out specific problems without putting others down with broad generalizations.
+Speaking Without Hurting: Marshall Rosenberg taught people “nonviolent communication” — how to point out specific problems without putting others down with broad generalizations.
 Loretta Ross suggests "calling in" — talking with kindness instead of harsh judgment.
 Van Jones said activists should admit their mistakes more and lecture less.

 Democratic Places